Categories

 Customers of today want complete security and convenience.
 More and more customers want a convenient online experience.
 The second largest group of consumers demands to be recognized during online transactions.
 This leads to a seamless customer experience.
 If you keep adding friction to the process, it can cause you to lose more customers.

 because of changing customer demands, they should be able to interact freely with the business.
 Letting customers do any activity they want can even lead to understanding customer behaviors.
-There’s no better way for you to gauge fraudsters than understand customer behaviors.
+There’s no better way for you to gauge fraudsters than to understand customer behaviors.

 If a business instantly recognizes who the customers are, it’ll be able to build defenses that can highlight fraudsters.